The Insurance and Reinsurance Law Review: China

 - It must have business, financial and other computer hardware and software facilities commensurate with its business.

 - It must meet other conditions specified in laws, administrative regulations and provisions of the CBIRC.

-Similar conditions apply for a professional insurance agency, with only a few differences following the entry into effect of the CBIRC's Rules on Agents on 1 January 2021.
-This includes registered capital, whereby the registered capital of a professional insurance agency must be 20 million yuan, although if it only operates in a single province or in another provincial region, it must only prove capital in the amount of 10 million yuan.
+Similar conditions apply for a professional insurance agency.
+Only a few differences exist after the coming into effect of the CBIRC's Rules on Agents on 1 January 2021.
+This includes registered capital, whereby the registered capital of a professional insurance agency must be 20 million yuan, whereas it must only prove 10 million yuan if it operates in one province or another provincial region.

 An insurance brokerage company may engage in the following business:

 - drafting insurance application proposals, selecting insurance companies and handling the insurance application formalities for insurance applicants;